scribblehounts/bhs_dpt12/README.md

 # Year 12 Digi Project
-# Business Loyalty System Webpage
+# Online Food Ordering Webpage

-To allow businesses to reward customers with reward points which can be exchanged for products/rewards/promotional offers in store.
+To allow customers to order food from a specific restaurant online, and business owners can receive the orders and confirm or decline them.